-Can Yoga teachers create policies for preventing back injuries in class and why should they?
-Suddenly the yoga world is abuzz with concern over potential injuries.
+Can teachers create policies for preventing back injuries in yoga classes, and why should they?
+Every facility should review guidelines and safety hazards for movement-based activities.
+Usually, Yoga contains many activities including gentle movements.
+Suddenly, the yoga world is abuzz with concern over potential injuries.
 Why is the warning flag suddenly flying?
 Well, a few reasons come to mind.
+Class sizes are growing and insurance companies want to reduce risk of injuries in all activities.
+Liability lawsuits are costly and preventing injuries is a growing concern.

 4. People still want a quick fix; pushing too hard and too fast is not the way to begin a yoga practice.
 Instructors need to talk with students who put themselves in harm’s way.